egnor/wt32-eth01/README.md

 **IO0:** At boot, must be pulled low to program, must float or be pulled high to boot normally.
-You could theoretically use this pin after booting, but programmers will drive it, so best to avoid using it.
+You could theoretically use this pin after booting, but programmers will drive it.
+Best to avoid using it.

 **IO1:** Set up as ESP32 serial output on boot.
 Used when programming and active by default when running.
 Best to avoid using it for anything else.